 - First, create the configurations you want in VS.Net, assuming the default debug and release are not enough for what you are trying to accomplish.

 So the transformation files are nested under the web.base.config and the web.config doesn't have any transformation files because it is the output not the input.
-Below you can see the setup I have so far for the Ergo project where my web.config would look quite different depending on if I am using Ektron or NHibernate as my data repository.
+Below, you can see the setup I have so far for the Ergo project where my web.config would look quite different depending on whether I am using Ektron or NHibernate as my data repository.